Knowing what your jewellery is composed of can give you a better indication of what your item is worth. You …

 And how you can calculate the monetary price of your gold items.

-If you are an investor or you are buying or selling luxury jewellery,
+If you are an investor or you are selling luxury jewellery,

 you will enjoy this actionable guide.